openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/explain.md

 and belief intervals for the classifier.

-Currently, the only available algorithm is RISE ([article](https://arxiv.org/pdf/1806.07421.pdf)), which runs model a single time and then re-runs a model multiple times on each image to produce a heatmap of activations for each output of the first inference.
+Currently, the only available algorithm is RISE ([article](https://arxiv.org/pdf/1806.07421.pdf)), which runs a model a single time and then re-runs a model multiple times on each image to produce a heatmap of activations for each output of the first inference.
 Each time a part of the input image is masked.
-As a result, we obtain a number heatmaps, which show, how specific image pixels affected the inference result.
+As a result, we obtain a number heatmaps, which show how specific image pixels affected the inference result.
 This algorithm doesn't require any special information about the model, but it requires the model to return all the outputs and confidences.
 The original algorithm supports only classification scenario,